Resource Library

 GitHub training offers free and premium educational material from beginner to advance on GitHub.

-Open Science Training Initiative Data Management and De-identification+InterdisciplinaryVersion Control
+Open Science Training Initiative Data Management+InterdisciplinaryVersion Control

 Open Science Training Initiative (OSTI), provides a series of lectures in open science, data management, licensing and reproducibility, for use with graduate students and postdoctoral researchers.
 The lectures can be used individually as one-off information lectures in aspects of open science, or can be integrated into existing course curriculum.
 Content, slides and advice sheets for the lectures and other training materials are being gradually released on the GitHub repository as the official release versions become available.